-This Canon 50mm F/1.2L Bundle comes with $52.89 worth of free accessories including a ProOptic Digital Essentials 72mm, Adorama Cleaning Kit, and a Universal Lens Cap Tether and Shipping is free! .
-Bonus: No sales tax either, unless you live in New York or New Jersey.
-Test 1
+This Canon 50mm F/1.2L Bundle comes with $82.84 worth of free accessories including a ProOptic Digital Essentials 72mm, Adorama Cleaning Kit, ProOptic Universal Lens Cap Tether and a New Leaf PLUS 1yr Lens Warranty and Shipping is free!

 The EF 50mm f/1.2L USM Lens - Serious Glass for Serious Photographers

 The EF50mm f/1.2L USM lens is now the fastest autofocus lens in its class, which makes it an essential tool for many professional and advanced amateur photographers.

 Canon is the only camera manufacturer to provide professionals and advanced amateurs with Digital SLRs that feature full frame sensors, such as the Canon EOS-1Ds Mark II and EOS 5D digital SLRs.
 The new EF50mm f/1.2L USM lens complements full-frame cameras, while delivering beautiful results on APS-C/H sized sensor models as well.

 The EF50mm f/1.2L USM lens is a strong testament to Canon's heritage of optical excellence.
 Every aspect of this lens exudes professional quality from its wide 72mm filter diameter to its dust and moisture sealed construction.

 A high refraction glass molded aspherical lens element helps to minimize spherical aberration, which is crucial in order to provide fine detail and maximum image quality from corner to corner, even when the lens is used wide open.

 Full frame digital camera users will especially appreciate the benefits of the 50mm focal length, when shooting waist-up portraits while maintaining appropriate subject distance at a wedding.